 - FIFA certified soccer field, two squash courts, two tennis courts, bouldering gym

-- Near Garibaldi Provincial Park with world-renowned mountain biking trails
+- Access to Garibaldi Provincial Park adjacent to campus, with world-renowned trails

-- World-class fitness and sports medicine practitioners and facilities in Squamish
+- Outstanding fitness and sports medicine practitioners and facilities in Squamish

 - An hour’s drive to Whistler Olympic training facilities and to Vancouver

-To be eligible for LEAP, students must meet at least one of the following requirements:
+To be eligible for LEAP, you must meet at least one of the following requirements:

-- You are an officially recognized athlete by the government of your country
+- Be an officially recognized athlete by the government of your country

-- You are registered with a sport or art governing body or organization (national, provincial, state, or general)
+- Be registered with a sport or art governing body or organization (national, provincial, state, or general)

-- The majority of your personal income comes from participation in your art or sport
+- Earn most of your personal income from participation in your art or sport

 Students wishing to apply for entrance into LEAP must first apply for admission to Quest.
 Students will only be considered for LEAP after they have been accepted to Quest.
-Questions can be directed to Trevor Mannion.
+Please contact admissions if you have any questions.

 - Secure acceptance to Quest